Winning with a 10 Year Interest Only Mortgage: A Guide to Jumbo Mortgages | Mbanc

 A scenario…

 It makes financial sense for plenty of borrowers like those who have a rising income, a credit score of 700 and above, otherwise low debt-to-income ratio, and those who have substantial cash reserves.
 Interest-only mortgages are an excellent tool for certain clients looking for jumbo mortgages especially.
+The benefits of interest only loans can be significant for investment properties, as lower payments may free up money for other investments, but it’s important to have sufficient funds and savings to qualify, and a larger down payment can improve your chances of approval.

 Find out more from MBANC